ukatech/jsstp-lib/docs/README_EN.md

 var jsstp=(await import("jsstp")).jsstp;
 ```

-In CommonJS, you can also use `require` to introduce jsstp
+In CommonJS, you can also use `require` to introduce jsstp.
-However, due to the design of node, you may need to use JSDoc comments to declare the type of jsstp you get from `require` in order to get the ide code hints to work properly
+However, due to the design of node, you may need to use JSDoc comments to declare the type of jsstp you get from `require` in order to get the IDE code hints to work properly.

 ```javascript
 /** @type {typeof import("jsstp").jsstp} */
 var jsstp=require('jsstp');
 ```

-#### cdn
+#### CDN

-Or if you're a nostalgist, you can access jsstp's source code via cdn.
+If you're a nostalgist, you can access jsstp's source code via CDN.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/ukatech/jsstp-lib@v2.0.2.0/dist/jsstp.min.js"></script>